Davis Levin First Amendment Conference

-The Davis Levin First Amendment Conference (FAC), a project of the American Civil Liberties Union of Hawai‘i Foundation, began in 1997 with grants from the Robert M. Rees Trust & the law firm of Davis Levin Livingston.
+The Davis Levin First Amendment Conference (FAC), a project of the American Civil Liberties Union of Hawai‘i Foundation, began in 1997 with grants from the Robert M. Rees Trust & the law firm of Davis Levin Livingston, and perpetuated through the generosity of the Davis Levin Livingston Charitable Foundation.
 It is named for attorneys Mark S. Davis & Stanley E. Levin for their work defending the First Amendment in Hawai‘i.
-The FAC is a lively discussion between prominent, often controversial constitutional thinkers fostering awareness and dialogue about the freedoms guaranteed by the Bill of Rights.
+The FAC offers a lively discussion between prominent national/international thinkers – often of divergent and controversial views – to foster awareness about the freedoms guaranteed by the Bill of Rights.

 Speakers are chosen by the FAC Committee.
 Your ideas for speakers are welcome!